Skip to main content

 • housing agencies

-• The standards provide state agency commissioners with flexibility to increase requirements for high-risk servicers or even suspend the requirements in times of economic, societal or environmental volatility.
+• The standards provide state regulators with flexibility to increase requirements for high-risk servicers or even suspend the requirements in times of economic, societal, or environmental volatility.

 CSBS released the standards for public comment on Oct.
 1, 2020, receiving comments from 17 organizations, including several industry groups.
 CSBS considered all comments and made determinations on each issue, which is summarized in the final standards.